sile/jsone/doc/jsone.md

 existing atom raises `badarg` exception. <br />
 - `attempt_atom`: Returns existing atom as `existing_atom` but returns a binary string if fails find one.

+`duplicate_map_keys`: <br />
+https://www.ietf.org/rfc/rfc4627.txt says that keys SHOULD be unique, but they don't have to be.
+Most JSON parsers will either give you the value of the first, or last duplicate property encountered.
+When `object_format` is `tuple` or `proplist` all duplicates are returned.
+When `object_format` is `map` by default the first instance of a duplicate is returned.
+Setting `duplicate_map_keys` to `last` will change this behaviour to return the last such instance.
+- If the value is `first` then the first duplicate key/value is returned.<br />
+- If the value is `last` then the last duplicate key/value is returned.
+- default: `first`<br />